dotnet/docfx/docs/designs/conceptual-localization.md

 I would like firstly need to know whether the requirement is valid or not, the reason why we want to combine all localization content into one repo is to save private repo's count, so we will apply this rules to small localization repositories and leave the big size repository like azure.

 And also, if we combine all localization content into multiple repos, there must be **a mappings to be maintained** for LOC PM, are these mapping different per repo?  so I would like to take the simple and easy way, either one locale one repo, or all locales one repo, :)

+**Answer**: Two models are needed: all locales in one repo, or every locale in separate repo.
+There is no need for mixed model

 ### Fallback to corresponding branch only?